margaretmf/margaretmf.github.io/poetry.md

 ## The Ocean ##
 The ocean crashes every day upon the shore.
-The deep waters fo God are where the sin is stirred out.
+The deep waters of God are where the sin is stirred out.
 And the holiness of God can cleanse what is wrong away.

 ## Connected, Yet Ostracized ##